 - Simple.
 If the task is readily understood the first time by most people, it gets a ✓ in the Simple column.
 The first time you encountered a CAPTCHA™, was the task readily understood?

 - Easy.
 If the task is done correctly most times by most people, it gets a ✓ in the Easy column.
 How often have you failed to enter the correct CAPTCHA™ text?

 - Quick.
 If the task is completed quickly by most people, it gets a ✓ in the Quick column.

 - If a method requires the user to switch to another application or device, it loses ½.

 - Accessible.
 If the task is not a hurdle to users who rely on assistive technology, it gets a ✓ in the Accessible column.

-- If the choice adds no task for the user, then it gets a ✓ in each column.
-(In the table, these rows are shaded.)
+- If the method adds no task for the user, then it gets a ✓ in each column.

 - A task that can be skipped gets only ½ in each column, because the user must process the information before deciding to skip the task.

 - Less spam.
 If all bots would be blocked, it gets a ✓ in the Less Spam column.
-In fact, any bot’s code could be rewritten to bypass the blocker, so each method gets only ½ in this column.
+In fact, any bot’s code can be rewritten—customised—to bypass fight spam-fighting methods, so each method gets only ½ in this column.